Subroto823/dsa-js/DataStructures/custom-ds/StringRelated/Trie/@Trie.md

 * It is an advanced data structure that is sometimes also known as prefix tree or digital tree.

+* A trie is an ordered search tree commonly used to hold strings, or more generically associative arrays or dynamic datasets in which the keys are strings.

 # Properties of a Trie Data Structure

 * Every node (except root) will store a letter in the alphabet

 * Each node of a Trie represents a string and each edge represents a character.
+Unlike a binary tree, nodes are not associated with actual values.

+Instead, the path to a node represents a specific key.
+For instance, if we wanted to store the string code in a trie, we would have four nodes, one for each letter: c — o — d — e.
+Following that path through all these nodes will then create code as a string — that path is the key we stored.

 * Every node consists of hashmaps or an array of pointers, with each index representing a character and a flag to indicate if any string ends at the current node.

-* Trie data structure can contain any number of characters including alphabets, numbers, and special characters.
+* Unlike binary trees a node can store any number of child nodes.

 * Each path from the root to any node represents a word or string.

+* They are very good at storing sets of data when many keys will have overlapping prefixes, for example, all the words in a dictionary.

 #  Strengths